jimdavis1/Core-Gene-AMR-Models/README.md

 #### makeAlignments.py

 This script is used to concatenate the alignments for each gene over each individual genome and one-hot encode them.
 The script will also remove all redundant columns (columns with no variance or are all the same value) in the alignment.
 The script takes 3-4 arguments:
-1. Alignment fasta directory: the alignment directory of raw fasta files used to build one-hot alignments for (per genome).
+1. Alignment fasta directory: the alignment directory of raw fasta files used to build one-hot alignments for (ex *Staphylococcus/Stf.raw.alis/*).
-2. Alignment out: the output file containing the one-hot alignment per genome.
+2. Alignment out: the output file containing one one-hot-encoded alignment per genome.
 3. Alignment index out: Order list containing the order of the features in the feature array.
 It contains PLF and alignment index value for the given PLF.
 4. File suffix: (*optional*) suffix of the files in the *Alignment fasta directory*.